Gracilechinus alexandri, Psilaster and Plinthaster assemblage on Atlantic lower bathyal mud

 Evidence

 Gracilechinus spp. are epifaunal surface deposit feeders and scavengers that feed at the surface of the sediment, while the characteristic starfish are scavengers and predators.
 Therefore, all of the dominant echinoderms are probably susceptible to damage from passing fishing gear.
 The effects of penetrative fishing gear on the biotope are probably at least as severe as surface abrasion above.
 Therefore, resistance is assessed as 'Low'.
-Resilience is probably 'Low' due to the slow growth rate and sporadic recruitment of Gracilechnus in the deep waters of Rockall Trough where this biotope is recorded.
+Resilience is probably 'Low' due to the slow growth rate and sporadic recruitment of Gracilechinus in the deep waters of Rockall Trough where this biotope is recorded.
 Hence, sensitivity is assessed as 'High'

 Low